computational-cell-analytics/micro-sam/README.md

 - [napari](https://napari.org/stable/)
 - [elf](https://github.com/constantinpape/elf)

-We recommend to use conda and provide two conda environment files with all necessary requirements:
+We recommend to use conda and provide two environment files with all necessary requirements:
 - `environment_gpu.yaml`: sets up an environment with GPU support.
 - `environment_cpu.yaml`: sets up an environment with CPU support.